Mazyod/PhoenixSharp/README.md

 After porting the PhoenixJs library almost line-by-line to C#, it didn't prove to be a good fit for this statically typed language.
 JavaScript is chaotic, you can spin off timers quite liberally, and you can simply retry stuff till it works.
 Not in C#.

-In C#, we would like very predictable and controlled behaviour.
+In C#, we would like very predictable and controlled behavior.
 We want to control which threads the library uses, and how it delivers its callbacks.
 We also want to control the reconnect/rety logic on our end, in order to properly determine the application state.

 With that being said, here are the main deviations this library has from the PhoenixJS library:

-+ No builtin reconnect/retry logic
++ Ability to control channel rejoin
 + Pluggable "Delayed Executor", useful for Unity developers
-+

 ## Tests